Tokyo Olympics delay costs may reach $2.8 billion

 TOKYO (AP) — The cost of the postponement for the Tokyo Olympics could reach about $2.8 billion, according to figures released Friday by the Tokyo organizing committee, the Tokyo city government and Japan’s national government.

-The numbers are in line with estimates that have been made in Japan since the Olympics were postponed eight months ago.
-They are now set to open on July 23, 2021.
+The numbers are in line with estimates made in Japan since the Olympics were postponed eight months ago.
+The games are now set to open on July 23, 2021.

 About two-thirds of the added costs are being picked up by the two government entities, with the other one-third going to the privately funded organizing committee.